Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 **Rewards**

-Rewards are also assigned in the AgentStep() function.
-The learning algorithm uses the rewards assigned to the Agent.reward property at each step in the simulation and learning process to determine whether it is giving the agent to optimal actions.
+Rewards are also assigned in the AgentAct() function.
+The learning algorithm uses the rewards assigned to the agent property at each step in the simulation and learning process to determine whether it is giving the agent to optimal actions.
 You want to reward an agent for completing the assigned task (reaching the Target cube, in this case) and punish the agent if it irrevocably fails (falls off the platform).
 You can sometimes speed up training with sub-rewards that encourage behavior that helps the agent complete the task.
 For example, the RollerAgent reward system provides a small reward if the agent moves closer to the target in a step.

 The RollerAgent calculates the distance to detect when it reaches the target.
-When it does, the code increments the Agent.reward variable by 1.0 and marks the agent as finished by setting the Agent.done variable to `true`.
+When it does, the code increments the Agent.reward variable by 1.0 and marks the agent as finished by setting the agent to done.

     float distanceToTarget = Vector3.Distance(this.transform.position,
                                               Target.position);
     // Reached target
     if (distanceToTarget < 1.42f)
     {
-        this.done = true;
+        Done();
-        reward += 1.0f;
+        AddReward(1.0f);
     }

 **Note:** When you mark an agent as done, it stops its activity until it is reset.
 You can have the agent reset immediately, by setting the Agent.ResetOnDone property in the inspector or you can wait for the Academy to reset the environment.
 This RollerBall environment relies on the `ResetOnDone` mechanism and doesn't set a `Max Steps` limit for the Academy (so it never resets the environment).